A Batch of Green Smoothies

 They're substantial.
 They're filling.
 The recipe is very flexible and forgiving.
 And the're one of the most nutritious things you can eat.

-one whole bunch chard, or as many greens as you can stuff into your blender
+One whole bunch of chard (or as many greens as you can stuff into your blender.)

-Throw all the above ingredients into the blender (I did list them in the order I like to use to load the blender) and blend.
-I do have a large capacity Vitamix.
+Throw all the above ingredients into the blender (I did list the above in the order I prefer to load the blender) and blend.
+My blender is a larger-capacity Vitamix.
 If you blender is on the smaller side, you might want to start with a half batch.

 Store them in the fridge in pint jars with lids.